 Investigation of scientific misconduct.
 All cases of suspected misconduct will be investigated initially by the Editor-In-Chief and the Publications Committee of the American Society for Reproductive Medicine to determine if the evidence of misconduct is sufficient to proceed with a formal inquiry.
 If so, the author will be notified in writing of the allegations, and will be asked to provide information useful to the investigation, including access to all original data, notes, and copies of prior publications.
 The author’s institution may be contacted, as well.
 Processing and publication of the manuscript will be delayed while the matter is resolved.
 Confidentiality will be maintained and care taken to protect the rights and reputations of all concerned.
 The final decision on disposition of the paper and any sanctions against the author will be made by the Editor-In-Chief in concert with the Publications Committee.

-Potential sanctions include, but may not be limited to: rejection of a manuscript in process; a letter of reprimand to the author, copied to the author’s institution; correction or retraction of the manuscript, including a statement in the print issue detailing the nature of the misconduct; and a ban on publication in the journal for two or more years.
+Potential sanctions include, but may not be limited to: rejection of a manuscript in process; a letter of reprimand to the author, copied to the author’s institution; and correction or retraction of the manuscript, including a statement in the print issue detailing the nature of the misconduct.

 Reviewers.
 Reviewers have the responsibility to objectively and fairly review the manuscript.
 If there is a conflict of interest or if the reviewer does not have the requisite expertise, then the manuscript should be immediately returned to the Editor for reassignment.
 Strict confidentiality is required during the review process.
 If any portion of a manuscript is shared before the review is completed and before acceptance and publication, written consent of the authors is required.